jbristow/movies-books/README.md

 * The list may change over time as some moves just don't hold up.
 Take this as a sign that your recommendation was wrong and feel bad.

 # books
-This repo will also house book recommendation.
-This list is grouped by age group.
+This repo contains book recommendations.
+The recommendations are grouped by age group.